github/codeql/docs/language/writing-codeql-queries/ql-tutorials/catch-the-fire-starter.rst

    where isSouthern(p)
    select p

 This is already a nice way to simplify the logic, but we could be more efficient.
 Currently, the query looks at every ``Person p``, and then restricts to those who satisfy ``isSouthern(p)``.
-Instead, we could define a new :ref:`class <ql-language-reference:classes>` ``Southerner`` containing precisely the people we want to consider.
+Instead, we could define a new :ref:`class <classes>` ``Southerner`` containing precisely the people we want to consider.

 .. code-block:: ql